How PACE Loans Work

 Property Assessed Clean Energy (PACE) is a way to borrow money for clean energy projects.
 Property owners, including homeowners and businesses, get financing for upgrades and repay through property taxes.
-Approval for PACE financing is mainly based on equity in the property being upgraded, which will be used as collateral to secure the loan, and you can typically borrow up to 15 percent of a property’s value.
+Approval for PACE financing is mainly based on the equity in the property being upgraded, which will be used as collateral to secure the loan, and you can typically borrow up to 15% of a property’s value.

-Common uses of PACE include solar installations, energy efficient heating and cooling, water-saving landscaping, and numerous other projects for residential and commercial properties.
+Common uses of PACE include solar installations, energy-efficient heating and cooling, water-saving landscaping, and numerous other projects for residential and commercial properties.

 PACE is only available in locations where state and local laws allow this type of financing, and where local programs have been developed.
 These programs go by several different names, including the popular Home Energy Renovation Opportunity (HERO) program and Ygrene.